 "Jericho" ends up in North Africa and meets the Tuareg people.
 There his medical skill impress them and they accepted him into the tribe.
 He marries and starts to raise a family.

-Above Robeson with Princess Kouka as his wife "Gara".
-Kouka was a Sudanese actress Very little is known about her other than she was apparently royalty.
+The real actress, Princess Kouka, portrayed his wife "Gara".
+Kouka was a Sudanese actress Very little is known about her other than she was apparently Sudanese royalty.

 Eventually "Jericho" becomes the tribes leader, fights other tribes and brings peace to the region.
 However, "Captain Mack" is in London movie audience when he sees newsreel footage and recognizes the man responsible for his court-martial.
 He flies to confront the ex-corporeal, but seeing what good he has done.
 Changes his mind and the film ends with him flying away.

 The original ending was written with "Jericho" agreeing to go to the United States to help clear "Mack's" name.
 Their plane crashes in the desert and "Jericho" dies, but Robeson didn't want this ending and it was changed.